 The symptoms of type 2 diabetes vary from mild to severe.
-Some people do not even experience any symptom associated with the disease.
+Some people do not even experience any symptoms associated with the disease.

 Diabetes- An introduction